astro4dev/OAD-Data-Science-Toolkit/Machine Learning/README.md

 # Machine Learning

-No uploads yet.

-## Supervised Learning

-Explanation about what supervised learning is and include short introductions to the examples.

-## Unsupervised Learning

-## Reinforcement Learning
+About machine learning...
+Mentioning supervised learning, unsupervised learning and possibly also reinforcement learning.